 Wet Brush The Wet Brush Original

 This do-it-all brush detangles both wet and dry hair, and it also works amazingly on every texture, whether your strands are ultra-thick or ultra-thin.
-Thanks to the brand's signature Intelliflex bristles, tangles dissolve with ease, and the brush is also designed to expertly navigate around extensions.
+According to the brand, its signature Intelliflex bristles dissolve tangles with ease, and the brush is also designed to expertly navigate around extensions.
 Bonus: It's also available in plenty of pretty color options.

 Tangle Teezer Detangling Hair Brush

 We've been using this palm-size brush for years, and our admiration has only intensified over time.
 So you can imagine our excitement when Tangle Teezer came out with a brush catering specifically to thick and curly hair.
 It uses the same strategically ergonomic technology as the original, but the teeth are instead designed to be stronger, more flexible, and just a bit longer.
-Plus, the Firmaflex technology nixes frizz without deflating your hair's natural bend and curl.
+Plus, the Firmaflex technology nixes frizz without deflating your hair's natural bend and curl, according to the brand.

 Diane x Fromm No-Knot Detangler

 True to its name, this pretty-in-pink brush slickly maneuvers wet or dry hair and banishes knots in a flash.
-The key is in the variety of bristles: It features three lengths in order to prevent the damage and pesky breakage inflicted by brushes past.
+The key is in the variety of bristles: It features three lengths meant to prevent the damage and pesky breakage inflicted by brushes past.

 Cricket Ultra Smooth Detangling Brush

-In addition to its cool, sleek structure, this brush from Cricket is also infused with a nourishing blend of oils (think argan and olive), and the bristles are made from keratin-enriched plastic for shiny, strong, and tangle-free strands.
+In addition to its cool, sleek structure, this brush from According to the brand, Cricket is also infused with a nourishing blend of oils (think argan and olive), and the bristles are made from keratin-enriched plastic for shiny, strong, and tangle-free strands.
 Use it on wet hair post-shower or for a midday touchup on dry.